cartesi/docs/docs/machine/target/architecture.md

 When the shell returns, `/sbin/init` unmount all file-systems and gracefully halts the machine.

 :::danger EDITOR NOTE
-We should add a section on the yield device driver, the `ioctl`, and how the `/opt/cartesi/bin/yield` utility uses it.
+There will be a section on the yield device driver, the `ioctl`, and how the `/opt/cartesi/bin/yield` utility uses it.
 :::